vijaybalebail/python-fullstack-todolist/intro/intro.md

 In this 3 parts lab, you will:
 * Provision a Kubernetes cluster, an Oracle Autonomous Database instance, a Container Registry, and an API Gateway
-* Understand, build and deploy a Java backend implementing the REST APIs, using the Helidon framework Docker, the OCI Container Registry and a Kubernetes service.
+* Understand, build and deploy a Python/Flask application implementing the REST APIs, using the  Docker, the OCI Container Registry and a Kubernetes service.
-* Understand, build and deploy a ReactJS frontend/UI making REST calls to the  Helidon service implementing the REST APIs; then redeploy the ReactJS frontend over an OCI Object storage bucket
+* Understand, build and deploy a ReactJS frontend/UI making REST calls to the Python/Flask docker application using REST APIs; then redeploy the ReactJS frontend over an OCI Object storage bucket

 ### Prerequisites